vplesko/OrbLang/docs/references/reference_orb_attrof.md

 ---
 # {{ page.title }}

-Used to fetch the value of an attribute with the given name of a node.
+Used to fetch an attribute of a node with the given name.

 ## `attrOf val name<id>`